udit-rawat/ContextCraft/README.md

    - **`vector_generator.ipynb`**: Generate vector embeddings for the document chunks.
    - **`vector_store.ipynb`**: Store the embeddings in a FAISS index.
 3. The system will process the PDF, generate embeddings, store them in FAISS, and allow for efficient query answering.

 ---

-## 🖼️ Diagram Reference

-The architecture diagram is shown above, outlining the flow from PDF parsing to response generation.

----